-On October 8, 2014, the Corporation entered into a non-binding letter of intent (the "Guatemala LOI") with Sollensys and Fernando Rivera Carlos Sandoval governing the incorporation of a Guatemala joint venture company, Sollen-Mobile, S.A. ("Sollen Guatemala"), to develop, manufacture and market smartphones, tablets and software (altogether, the "Guatemala Joint Venture").

-Earlier, in July 2014, the Corporation advanced USD \$100,000 (CAD \$112,080) to acquire an approximate 30% interest in the Guatemala Joint Venture.
-During the period ended September 30, 2015, the Corporation also provided the Guatemala Joint Venture with equipment valued at \$11,449.
-The Guatemala LOI is governed by the laws of the Republic of Guatemala.
-See also Item 8 Risk Factors - Foreign Political Risk.
+On October 8, 2014, the Corporation entered into a non-binding letter of intent (the "Guatemala LOI") with Sollensys and Fernando Rivera Carlos Sandoval, a Guatemala lawyer, to govern the incorporation of a Guatemala joint venture company, Sollen-Mobile, S.A. ("Sollen Guatemala"), to develop, manufacture and market smartphones, tablets and software (altogether, the "Guatemala Joint Venture").
+Earlier, in July 2014, the Corporation had advanced USD \$100,000 (CAD \$112,080) to acquire an approximate 30% interest in the Guatemala Joint Venture.